erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Security:

-<p>(Definition: The software should have robust security measures in place to protect sensitive data, prevent unauthorized access, and mitigate any potential security vulnerabilities.)</p>
+`Definition: The software should have robust security measures in place to protect sensitive data, prevent unauthorized access, and mitigate any potential security vulnerabilities.`

 The services [Mobile application](#mobile-application), [Receiver](#receiver-service) and [Info](#info-service) should support the [OAuth2](https://oauth.net/2/) (Open Authorization 2.0) and [JWT](https://jwt.io/) (JSON Web Tokens) authentication protocols.
 Users should be able to authenticate using their Gmail account, for example, i.e. the system should not introduce a self made User Management component.

 - [OAuth2](https://oauth.net/2/) is the primary authentication protocol used to grant access to user accounts without sharing the actual login credentials.
 It allows third-party applications to request access to user data on their behalf.
-  During the OAuth2 authentication flow, the Gmail API uses JWT to generate and sign the access tokens.
+  During the OAuth2 authentication flow, Google API uses JWT to generate and sign the access tokens.
 - [JWT](https://jwt.io/) (JSON Web Tokens) are a compact, URL-safe means of representing claims between two parties.
 The access token contains information about the user and the permissions granted to the third-party application.
 - In summary, OAuth2 is used for the overall authentication process, while JWT is used for generating and signing the access tokens that grant access to user data.